awsdocs/aws-lambda-developer-guide/doc_source/invocation-async.md

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/invocation-types-throttle.png)

 Even if your function does not return an error, it is possible for it to receive the same event from Lambda multiple times, as the queue itself is eventually consistent\.
 If the function can't keep up with incoming events, events may also be deleted from the queue without being sent to the function\.
 Ensure that your function code gracefully handles duplicate events, and that you have enough concurrency available to handle all invocations\.
+Configure a dead\-letter queue to retain deleted events\.

 ## AWS Lambda Function Dead Letter Queues<a name="dlq"></a>